 Businesses use symbols, designs, logos, and catchphrases as part of their marketing strategy and identity.
 It's these images and words that help a company connect to its customers; thus, these need to be protected from possible commercial saboteurs who might use or copy the designs for their own economic gain.

-Trademarks do not carry an expiration date since you own the rights to your logos, symbols and other branding identities in perpetuity.
+Trademarks do not carry an expiration date since you own the rights to your logos, symbols, and other branding identities in perpetuity.
 However, as an added protection, trademark owners are encouraged by law to file for a Section 8 declaration to confirm that the IP is still actively used.

-If you've invented a unique product, the machine or equipment, or chemical composition, you can also protect this IP by filing for a patent with the USPTO online.
+If you've invented a unique product, machine or equipment, or chemical composition, you can also protect this IP by filing for a patent with the USPTO online.
 Patents carry legal protection that excludes others from making and distributing your invention unless you have given them the license.
-There are different types of the patent process, and the conditions or requirements depend on the product or invention so you'll need to carefully identify which category the IP fits best.
+There are different types of patent processes, and the conditions or requirements depend on the product or invention so you'll need to carefully identify which category the IP fits best.

 Most IP patents are valid from 15 to 20 years after the filing date.
 After this has lapsed, your product will have a patent pending status unless you renew with the USPTO.